CivicActions/ssp-toolkit/docs/ssp.md

 ### SA-4 (10): Use Of Approved Piv Products

-> The organization employs only information technology products on the FIPS 201-approved products list for Personal Identity Verification (PIV) capability implemented within organizational information systems.

 ##### LINCS

 CivicActions/LINCS and AWS describes this control as “not applicable”, as PIV credentials are not applicable to the LINCS system.
 Access and Authentication requirements for the LINCS system for internal CivicActions and customer are implemented under access management and enforcement (AC-2 and AC-3) and identification and authentication for all users (IA-2 and IA-8).